-New Caledonia is a French territory located about 600 miles of the eastern shores of Australia.
+New Caledonia is a French territory located about 600 miles from the eastern shores of Australia.

 Though the islands’ better-known neighbors, New Zealand to the South and Fiji to the East, get a lot of attention from travel bloggers, New Caledonia has a lot to offer those planning a retreat to a tropical paradise.

-The islands of New Caledonia hold a diversity and richness hard to find anywherre else on the planet.
+The islands of New Caledonia hold diversity and richness hard to find anywhere else on the planet.

-Depending on where you stand, you might find yourself thinking you’ve travelled to the great grasslands of Africa, the clear blue water and white sands of the Carribean, or the towering tropical mountains of Southeast Asia.
+Depending on where you stand, you might find yourself thinking you’ve traveled to the great grasslands of Africa, the clear blue water and white sands of the Caribbean, or the towering tropical mountains of Southeast Asia.

 Yet, upon closer inspection, you’ll find the islands completely authentic and all their own—New Cal is a one-of-a-kind destination that will leave you wondering why it isn’t yet one the most visited places on Earth.